inflowlab/Walia/SETUP_GUIDE.md

 sui client balance
 ```

-### 4. Update TypeScript Configuration
+### 4. Update Walrus MCP Configuration

-After deployment, update your TypeScript code with the new package ID:
+After deployment, update your Walrus MCP code with the new package ID:

 ```typescript
 // In your test or application code